 Wilms' tumor is a type of kidney cancer that mainly affects children.
-In most cases, Wilms' tumor affects only one of the two kidneys.
+In most cases, Wilms' tumor affects only 1 of the 2 kidneys.

 In the fetus, some of the cells that are supposed to grow into mature kidneys stay as fetal kidney cells.
 Clusters of these cells sometimes remain after birth.
-If they do not mature within three or four years, they may grow without control or order.
+If they do not mature within 3 or 4 years, they may grow without control or order.
 A large mass of these cells may develop into a Wilms' tumor.

 The first noticeable symptom is usually a large lump or hard mass in the abdomen.
 Other symptoms may include:

 Wilms' tumors may grow larger without causing any pain or other symptoms.